What is ISO 16363:2012 Certification?

 GPO worked to become the first Federal agency to be named as a Trustworthy Digital Repository (TDR) for Government information through certification of GovInfo under ISO 16363:2012 for several years.
 Certification of GovInfo from an accredited certifying body validates GPO’s commitment to standards-based digital preservation practices and activities across 109 criteria in the areas of Organizational Governance, Digital Object Management, and Infrastructure and Security Management.
 TDR certification has been a key GPO strategic initiative and a joint effort of GPO’s Library Services and Content Management (LSCM) and Programs, Strategy, and Technology (PST) business units since 2015.
 Certification under ISO 16363 provides assurance to GPO stakeholders, including the FDLP community, that GovInfo is a standards-compliant digital archive in which Government information shall be preserved, accessible, and usable well into the future.
 To prepare for external certification, GPO participated in the National Digital Stewardship Residency program, sponsored by Library of Congress and IMLS, in order to have a Resident perform an internal assessment against the 109 criteria of the ISO 16363 standard.
 Both PST and LSCM reviewed and expanded existing policies, procedures, workflows, and programmatic digital preservation practices in response to the internal assessment.

-In 2022, GPO announced that the organization would be pursuing completion of CoreTrustSeal repository assessment in addition to maintaining its ISO 16363 certification.
-Representatives of GPO provided updates about this process to the FDLP community at the 2022 Fall Depository Library Conference, and the digital preservation and information professionals communities at iPRES 2022, held in Glasgow, Scotland, and the Coalition for Networked Information (CNI) 2022 Fall Members Meeting.
+In 2024, GPO announced that GovInfo received an additional certification under CoreTrustSeal repository assessment.
+Prior to this assessment, representatives of GPO provided updates about this process to the FDLP community at the 2022 Fall Depository Library Conference, and the digital preservation and information professionals communities at iPRES 2022, held in Glasgow, Scotland, and the Coalition for Networked Information (CNI) 2022 Fall Members Meeting.
 Certification under CoreTrustSeal provides data producers assurance that their materials are stored in a reliable manner and to the public that digital materials are authentic and trustworthy.
 By participating in the CoreTrustSeal process, GPO team members will serve as reviewers for other organizations trying to achieve CoreTrustSeal certifications.

 Proceedings may be found: